JellyTitan/Sofle-Pico/docs/current-status.md

 - [ ] Move the Animations into a separate file.
 (Out of keymap files)
 - [ ] The Jellytitan keymap has better animations - move those to default
 - [ ] Refactor the LH Jellytitan layout, it could be using the space better.
+- [ ] Review OLED rotation config.
+(May be out of date in relation to current hardware).

 ### VIA Outstanding tasks
 - [ ] VIA PR is ready - but there _must_ be a QMK commit in master before a VIA PR will be considered.
 (It will be auto-deleted!)